• Skip to primary navigation

 a close up of black barn door handles on a white barn door

-Step Seven: Add Trim Around The Door
+Step Seven: Add Trim Around The Door Frame

 1. The trim we kept very simple and rustic.
 We used strips of 1 by 4 wood pieces.